safetyAI/ChatSafetyAI/README.md

 - HECA from photo mode now aware of original query (enabling compound questions)

 ### 08-30-24
-- saving user data during the session to make onSessionEnded only handle unlocking and cleaning
+- saving user data after each turn to make onSessionEnded only handle unlocking and cleaning
 - disabled parallel function calling

 ### 08-29-24